 It is the desire of the Asheboro City Schools community to provide novice teachers with the assistance needed to ensure their success in teaching.
 In an effort to do this, Asheboro City Schools has implemented a Beginning Teacher Support Program for new teachers.

-Beginning teachers meet monthly with the Beginning Teacher Coordinator for professional development.
-The Beginning Teacher Coordinator also informally observes and visits new teachers on a regular basis.
+Beginning teachers meet regularly with the Beginning Teacher Coordinator for professional development.
+The Beginning Teacher Coordinator also informally observes and visits new teachers.
 However, the most important assistance that is provided to beginning teachers comes from mentors serving each beginning teacher.

 The major goal of the Asheboro City Schools' mentoring program is to provide trained mentors who carry out the following tasks:

 - Facilitate the adjustment and success of novice teachers